FreezeLuiz/CTF-Writeups/Web/bsidesdelhi2020-Log.md

 </html>
 ```

-Checking the location of the HTTP error logs, I found [this](https://blog.codeasite.com/how-do-i-find-apache-http-server-log-files/) blog.
+Checking the location of the HTTP error logs, I found [this](https://blog.codeasite.com/how-do-i-find-apache-http-server-log-files/) blog:
 >Debian / Ubuntu Linux Apache error log file location – /var/log/apache2/error.log

-So I used the same LFI payload but changed the resource to `/var/log/apache2/error.log` and got this output...
+So, I used the same LFI payload but changed the resource to `/var/log/apache2/error.log` and got this output:

 ```html
 <html>